YetZzzzzz/TMDC/README.md

 Figure 1: Illustration of the proposed TMDC.
 TMDC includes two training stages.
 In the first stage, TMDC learns from complete modality information using two denoising modules.
 The modality-specific denoising module applies separate networks to each modality to remove noise while preserving unique modality information.
 Simultaneously, the modality-common denoising module employs a shared network to filter noise across multiple modalities and extract common information.
 In the second stage, the learned shared information is used to supplement missing modalities.

 ### Datasets:
-**Please move the following datasets into directory ./datasets/.**
+**Please move the CMU-MOSI, CMU-MOSEI and IEMOCAP datasets into directory ./gcnet_datasets/.**
-The dataset can be downloaded according to [GCNet](https://github.com/zeroQiaoba/GCNet) or [MoMKE](https://github.com/wxxv/MoMKE/tree/main).
+These dataset can be downloaded according to [GCNet](https://github.com/zeroQiaoba/GCNet) or [MoMKE](https://github.com/wxxv/MoMKE/tree/main).

 ### Prerequisites:
 ```